RetroDECK/ES-DE/USERGUIDE-DEV.md

 **AMD and Intel GPU game launch workaround** _(Windows only)_

 There is an issue with launching games on some Windows computers, seemingly on those with AMD and Intel GPUs.
 The emulator will start and work correctly, but the screen will be blank.
 Enabling this option is a workaround for that problem, with the drawback that the screen will become white instead of black when the emulator is loading.
-This option is enabled by default, so experiment with disabling it for a slightly better user experience.
+This option is enabled by default, so experiment with disabling it for a slightly better experience.
 If you're using an Nvidia GPU, chances are high that it will then work fine.
 An alternative workaround is to enable the _Run in background (while game is launched)_ option described above, so test which gives the best result.
 The two options can however not be enabled at the same time.
 Hopefully this whole game launching issue can be resolved completely in a future ES-DE release.

 **Upscale video frame rate to 60 FPS (FFmpeg)**

 With this option enabled, videos with lower frame rates than 60 FPS, such as 24 and 30 will get upscaled to 60 FPS.
 This results in slightly smoother playback for some videos.
-There is a small performance hit from this option, so on slower machines it may be necessary to disable it for fluent video playback.
+There is a small performance hit from this option, so on weaker machines it may be necessary to disable it for fluent video playback.
 This setting has no effect when using the VLC video player.
 If the VLC video player is not included in the ES-DE build, the "(FFmpeg)" text is omitted from the setting name.

 **Per game launch command override**